Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

     ![](images/media/azuread-registeredapp-key-value.png)

-8. On the **Registered app** blade, click the **Manifest** button to open the editor to edit the manifest json for the application registration.
+8. On the **Registered app** blade, click the **Manifest** button to open the editor to edit the manifest json for the application registration

     ![](images/media/azuread-registeredapp-manifest-button.png)